zuzuleinen/wallet-service/README.md

 ## Using the service

-For simplicity user ids are simple strings, like `andrei`.
+For simplicity, user ids are simple strings, like `andrei`.
 Amounts are in cents.

 Check Health of the Service: